SemanticMediaWiki/SemanticCompoundQueries/README.md

 ## Usage

-The syntax of `#compound_query` resembles that of `#ask`, but with more than one query, and with the elements of each sub-query delimited by semicolons instead of pipes.
-Elements that are common across all sub-queries, like `format=` and `width=` (for maps) should be placed after all sub-queries.
+The syntax of `#compound_query` resembles that of `#ask`, but with more than one query and the elements of each sub-query delimited by semicolons instead of pipes.
+Elements common across all sub-queries, like `format=` and `width=` (for maps), should be placed after all sub-queries.

 ### Example